beamable/UnrealSDK/Docs/docs/Use Guide/Unreal SDK - Operations & Waits.md

 }
 ```

-''' warning Parameter Names and Beam Flow
+!!! warning Parameter Names and Beam Flow
 	The parameter names `UserSlot`, `OnOperationEvent` and `CallingContext` are important!
 They allow you to write your own implementation of our Beam Flow node for your operation.
-	Look at the [Beam Flow Nodes](#Beam Flow Nodes - Operations) section for more information on how to create these.
+Look at the [Beam Flow Nodes](#beam-flow-nodes-operations) section for more information on how to create these.

 There are ton of examples of operations in our SDK.
 For some guidance, you can take a look at any of our various runtime subsystems such as: